loydkim/pixelfield_assessment/README.md

 [✓] VS Code (version 1.99.2)

+### Requirements

+###- This connection should be available only when internet connection is available

+1. Understanding Connectivity_plus

+Connectivity Status:

+The connectivity_plus plugin in Flutter is used to determine the type of network connection that the device is currently using, such as WiFi, mobile, or none.
+It provides a quick way to check if there is a network interface available.

+Limitation on Actual Internet Access:

+One important nuance is that connectivity_plus can tell you if the device is connected to a network (e.g., WiFi), but it does not guarantee that there is actual internet access.
+For example, a device may be connected to a WiFi network that has no internet connectivity (perhaps due to a captive portal, network misconfiguration, or other issues).

+2. Meeting the Requirement

+Check for a Valid Internet Connection:

+When the requirement states that a connection (or a feature that relies on a network) should only be available when an internet connection is present, you have to perform an extra verification step.
+This typically involves:

+Step 1: Use connectivity_plus to check the current network status.

+Step 2: If a network is detected (WiFi or mobile), proceed to verify that the internet is reachable.
+This can be done by making a simple HTTP request or performing a DNS lookup to a known reliable endpoint (for example, querying "google.com").

+- Data should be stored in the app and “refresh” after fetching if exists

+1. Hive as a Local Database

+Lightweight and Fast:
+Hive is a fast and lightweight key-value store designed for Flutter applications.
+It enables you to store data in a structured format and is perfect for caching purposes.

+Ease of Use:
+Hive’s API is straightforward, making it simple to read and write data.
+This is ideal for implementing a cache-refresh system where data is read on app start and then updated when new data is fetched.

+2. Implementation Strategy

+Step 1: Display Cached Data

+When the app starts or when a specific view is loaded, check the Hive box to see if local data exists.
+If it does, populate the UI immediately with this cached data.

+Step 2: Fetch Remote Data

+Concurrently or subsequently, initiate a background network request to fetch the latest data from your remote source.
+This can be done regardless of whether local data exists, ensuring that you always work towards the most up-to-date content.

+Step 3: Update Cache & UI

+Once new data is successfully fetched:

+Update the Hive storage by replacing the stale data with the new data.
+Notify the UI to refresh so that the user sees the updated content.

 ### Another information

 - Use any packages from pub.dev, but explain, why you used it